rwsite/updatepulse-server/integration/docs/packages.md

 ```

 **Description**
-Filter the public API actions ; public actions can be accessed via the `GET` method and a token, all other actions are considered private and can only be accessed via the `POST` method.
+Filter the public API actions; public actions can be accessed via the `GET` method and a token, all other actions are considered private and can only be accessed via the `POST` method.

 **Parameters**
 `$public_api_actions`